cs480x-22c/a4-LinkedViews/a4-requirements-note.md

-This project actually fails to meet several of the requirements of a4.
+### This project actually fails to meet several of the requirements of the a4 assignment.
 	- Not based on another visualization; does not load a dataset
-	- The maps are sort of linked in that they are all updated at once, but they aren't interactive except for tooltips.
-Interaction is handled through the sliders at the top.
 	- No brushing
+	- In the original submission, the maps weren't interactive except for tooltips.
+But in this version, the maps are now interactive, and selecting a data point updates all the maps.